 Another important difference between these degrees is the length of time it takes to finish them.
 You can typically complete a PsyD in five years or less, but you may need as many as eight years to earn a PhD in psychology.
 Factors like the type of master's degree you hold, full-time or part-time status, and degree pathways offered by the school can affect how long it will take you to earn the doctorate.

 Each school establishes its entry requirements for PsyD programs, and many of them require at least a bachelor's degree, an application, and a resume or letters of recommendation.
 Some schools require a minimum score on the Graduate Record Examination (GRE) or the GRE Psychology Subject Test.
-Students from outside the United States may need to take an English proficiency test.
+Students from outside the United States may need an English proficiency test.

 If your bachelor's degree is in an area other than psychology, you may need to take prerequisite courses in psychology or a related field before taking the doctoral courses.